 green moong dal

-Split Mung Beans are a traditional ingredient in Indian cooking, often used in curries.
-Like other legumes, split green grams are low in fat and high in protein and fibre, but they have the added advantage of cooking quickly.
-They have a mild, often earthy flavour, and they're best if cooked with assertive flavourings.
+Green moong dal a traditional ingredient in Indian cooking, often used in curries.
+Like other legumes, split green gram is low in fat and high in protein and fibre, but it has the added advantage of cooking quickly.
+Due to its mild, earthy flavour, green moong dal is best cooked with assertive flavourings.